SpinQ: Compilation strategies for scalable spin-qubit architectures

 Now, we assume a shuttle of qubit $6$ to the right (as depicted in Fig. \ref{fig:shuttle_example_conflict}) in parallel to the left shuttle of qubit $3$.
-This implies that all previously listed requirements (of qubit $3$) need to be satisfied along with the new ones (of qubit $6$).
+This implies that all previously listed requirements of qubit $3$ need to be satisfied along with the new ones of qubit $6$.
 However, the fourth requirement can not be satisfied as the $QL_{0}>QL_{1}$ relation we had before would have to be changed to $QL_{0}<QL_{1}$.
 If this change is allowed, we violate the fifth requirement of the first shuttle and, as a consequence, qubit $1$ will shuttle to the right.
-Therefore, we can not shuttle qubits $3$ and $6$ at the same time.
+Therefore, we can not shuttle qubits $3$ and $6$ as such at the same time.
+Contrary to that, in Fig \ref{fig:shuttle_example} (b) we were able to shuttle qubit 6 only because qubit 1 shuttles to the right at the same time.

 Thus, we see that scheduling parallel gates in the crossbar implies a strict simultaneous satisfaction of all signal requirements for each gate.
-Any violation of these conditions would potentially result in shuttling of unwanted qubits, in unwanted qubit interactions or unknown qubit states.
+It also depends on the specific gate (operation) set to be parallelized and their corresponding qubit positions on the topology.
+Any violation of the above conditions would potentially result in the shuttling of unwanted qubits, unwanted qubit interactions, or unknown qubit states.
 As seen in the previous example, performing quantum operations in parallel without affecting other qubits and meeting all signal requirements is not always possible regardless of qubit distance.